 - The spouse, dependant, or estate of a deceased injured worker.

 Is there a deadline for objecting to a WSIB decision?

 Yes.
-According to the Workplace Safety and Insurance Act, 1997, there are legislated time limits for filing a formal objection.
+According to the Workplace Safety and Insurance Act, of 1997, there are legislated time limits for filing a formal objection.
 This time limit can be found on your decision letter from the WSIB.
-Though, officially speaking, you have 30 days to object to a WSIB decision about return-to-work transition issues, including re-employment decisions.
+Though officially speaking, you have 30 days to object to a WSIB decision about return-to-work transition issues, including re-employment decisions.
 Or, six months to object to any other type of WSIB decision.

 What if I miss the deadline for objecting to the WSIB decision?

 Loss-of-earning benefits normally start from the day after your work-related injury or disease is reported or diagnosed or once you begin to miss time from work and will continue until:

 - Your injury or disease no longer affects your ability to return to work; or

 - The day you reach 65 years if you were less than 63 years old the day of your injury; or

 - 2 years after the date of your injury, if you were 63 years old or older on the day of your injury.

 However, if your LOEs in ongoing, your benefits will be reviewed every year for 6 years.
 After this point, your claim will be reviewed and, in most cases, classified as permanent.
 Moreover, these benefits are typically paid out every two weeks.